Advanced Cert in Applied Management (Wholesale Nursery)

 Qualification Advanced Certificate

-Train to be a Manager, Owner or Supervisor in a Production Nursery.
+Train to be a Manager, Owner or Supervisor in a Production Nursery or extend your nursery skills.

-This course is for anyone who works in the wholesale or production nursery industry.
-Production nurseries produce plants in bulk, for the trade (eg. retail garden centres, landscapers, large scale land managers or development projects).
+This course is for anyone who works in the wholesale or production nursery industry or would like to.

 This course develops an understanding of plant propagation (seed and cuttings), nursery hygiene, plant health, potting mixes and soils, production efficiencies, marketing, management, and more.
 This is a 900 hour covering both management and horticultural studies relating to running a wholesale nursery.